JedBurke/Lemony/README.md

 ## Getting Started

-For now, clone / download the repo and run `lemony.py` with Python.
+For now, clone / download the repo and run `main.py` with Python.
 As mentioned earlier, the script has been written targetting Python version 3.6.

 ### Usage

 The following is an incomplete guide for using the script.
 Please refer to the [Wiki](https://github.com/JedBurke/Lemony/wiki) for more.

+Replace `lemony.py` in the examples with `main.py`.
+The final entry-point is subject to change.

 #### Basic